Ely S. Parker: Later life, death, and reinterment

-Parker lived his last years in poverty, dying in Fairfield, Connecticut on August 31, 1895.
-He was buried, but the Seneca did not believe that this Algonquian territory was appropriate for his final resting place.
+Parker lived his last years in poverty, dying in Fairfield, Connecticut, on August 31, 1895.
+He originally was buried in Connecticut, but the Seneca did not believe that this Algonquian territory was appropriate for his final resting place.
 They requested that his widow relocate his body.
 On January 20, 1897, his body was exhumed and reinterred at Forest Lawn Cemetery in Buffalo, New York.
-He was reinterred next to his ancestor Red Jacket, a famous Seneca orator, and other notables of Western New York.
+He was buried next to his ancestor Red Jacket, a famous Seneca orator, and other notable Senecas of Western New York.

+On November 14, 2025, Parker was posthumously admitted to the bar of the State of New York at a courthouse in Buffalo.
+He had been previously denied admission to the bar on the grounds that Native Americans were not legally citizens of the United States until 1924.